octobercms/docs/3.x/extend/cms-components.md

 }
 ```

 The list of options could be fetched dynamically from the server when the Inspector is displayed.
 If the `options` parameter is omitted in a dropdown or set property definition the option list is considered dynamic.
 The component class must define a method returning the option list.
 The method should have a name in the following format: `get*Property*Options`, where **Property** is the property name, for example: `getCountryOptions`.
 The method returns an array of options with the option values as keys and option labels as values.
-Example of a dynamic dropdown list definition:
+Example of a dynamic dropdown list definition.

 ```php
 public function defineProperties()